GenericMappingTools/gmt/doc/rst/source/sample1d.rst

 variable, here called *time* (it may of course be any type of quantity) when that is not the first column in data set.
 Equidistant or arbitrary sampling can be selected.
 All columns are resampled based on the new sampling interval.
-Several interpolation schemes are available.
+Several interpolation schemes are available, including a *smoothing* spline which trades off fit for curvature. .
 Extrapolation outside the range of the input data is not supported.

 Required Arguments